The International Institute for Improvement in Veterinary Ethics (IIIVE) Planned for Mid-2026 Launch

 4. Accountability & Global Reputational Consequence

-When local regulatory bodies are too closely aligned with the institutions they are mandated to monitor, the IIIVE bypasses them.
+When local regulatory bodies are too closely aligned with the institutions they are mandated to monitor, IIIVE bypasses them.

 We leverage independent publishing and targeted international distribution to ensure that local clinical failures carry global consequences.